 The signature funding initiative of the Research Awards Program (RAP), was the CLARIONS Grant Program, which stands for Curing Cutaneous Lymphoma by Advancing Research, Innovation and Offering New Solutions.
 This research grant program supports investigators interested in conducting innovative cutaneous lymphoma research.
 The grants provided helped to uncover causes and improve the treatment and quality of life for patients.
 Leading to the discovery of new avenues for better therapies and, one day, a cure for cutaneous lymphoma are key goals of this program.

 “Research is a vital part of the mission of the Cutaneous Lymphoma Foundation, and we’re committed to funding promising cutaneous lymphoma research.
-We look forward to working collaboratively with scientists, clinicians, patients, supporters and partners who share in our passion for bringing improved treatments to patients,” expressed Pierluigi Porcu, M.D., the Foundation’s Medical Affairs Research Committee Chair and Associate Professor of Internal Medicine, Division of Hematology, Ohio State University Comprehensive Cancer Center.
+We look forward to working collaboratively with scientists, clinicians, patients, supporters and partners who share in our passion for bringing improved treatments to patients,” expressed Pierluigi Porcu, MD, the Foundation’s Research Advisory Council Co-Chair and the Director of Hematologic Malignancies and Hematopoietic Stem Cell Transplantation at the Sidney Kimmel Cancer Center.

-As the Cutaneous Lymphoma Foundation’s CLARIONS Research Award program concludes we are working hard to outline what comes next.
-It is our intention to continue to focus our support on investigators embarking on innovative research with a focus in cutaneous lymphoma.
+As the Cutaneous Lymphoma Foundation’s CLARIONS Research Award program concluded we introduced the Catalyst Research Grant to continue our support on investigators embarking on innovative research with a focus in cutaneous lymphoma.